Tasks

 Lambda tasks use the AWS Lambda runtime to power executions.
 Lambda has the advantage of quick startup and easy management, but has many restrictions like short timeouts and significant resource limits.

 Lambda-only tasks follow the specifications outlined in the Lambda-based components documentation.
-Refer there for specifics on what files are requried for Lambda tasks and how to structure the definition.yml file.

 Batch tasks